Boumtje-Boumtje was another center target for UNC, but has committed to Duke

 His distinctive last name should be familiar.
 His dad is Reuben Boumtje-Boumtje (pronounced “BOOM-shay-BOOM-shay”), the former Georgetown center originally from Cameroon who later played in the NBA and across several European leagues.

 UNC already has commitments from two centers in Northwestern transfer Cade Bennerman and Mali native Sayon Keita, both with four years of eligibility.
-But Boumtje-Boumtje would give UNC a player capable of spacing the floor while still being physical.
+But Boumtje-Boumtje would have given UNC a player capable of spacing the floor while still being physical.

-Boumtje-Boumtje is in the Class of 2027 and, as Keita did, would have to reclassify.
+Boumtje-Boumtje is in the Class of 2027 and will reclassify.

 At the Adidas NextGen EuroLeague qualifier in Bologna in March, Boumtje-Boumtje earned tournament MVP honors after averaging nearly 19 points and more than eight rebounds per game, anchoring Barcelona’s U18 group against elite competition.